 - Engagement: Keep an eye on all engagement involving content shared by the influencer about your brand and products.
-Engagement includes various interactions such as Likes, shares, Comments, Retweets, Mentions, Direct Messages, and Reposts on channels like social media, blogs, and forums.
+Engagement includes interactions such as Likes, shares, Comments, Retweets, Mentions, Direct Messages, and Reposts on social media, blogs, and forums.

-- Reach: Determine your reach, or how many people are actually seeing the content your influencer is sharing about your brand, by looking at your overall number of views.
+- Reach: Determine your reach, or how many people see your influencer's content about your brand, by looking at your overall number of views.

-- Resonance: Learn about the level of resonance — or the actions that were completed — by your audience members after they consume and/ or interact with the influencer's content involving your brand.
+- Resonance: Learn about the level of resonance — or the actions completed — by your audience members after they consume and/ or interact with the influencer's content involving your brand.

 - Brand Awareness: Measure your brand awareness among the audience members of your influencer as they begin sharing content related to your brand.
-There are quantitative — such as direct traffic and social engagement — and qualitative — such as social listening and awareness surveys — ways to measure your brand awareness.
+There are quantitative ways to measure your brand awareness, such as direct traffic and social engagement, and qualitative — such as social listening and awareness surveys.

-- Clicks: Review the number of clicks on the content the influencer shares about your brand, whether it’s a direct link to your website, a CTA, a social media giveaway, or a signup form.
+- Clicks: Review the number of clicks on the influencer's content about your brand, whether it’s a direct link to your website, a CTA, a social media giveaway, or a signup form.

-- Conversions: Calculate your conversions (the number of leads who become customers) as a result of your influencer marketing strategy.
+- Conversions: Calculate your conversions (the number of leads who become customers) from your influencer marketing strategy.
 You can calculate conversions on your website or through URLs (such as discount/ checkout codes found on the influencer’s social media account or blog) by dividing your conversions by your overall number of visitors.

 - Return on Investment (ROI): Calculate the return on your influencer marketing investment by dividing the return (or benefit) by the cost of the influencer marketing investment.

-Google Analytics is great if you want to track overall traffic directed to your website and the number of leads converted.
-The software provides you with a deep look at acquisition, behavior, and conversions related to an influencer and your visitors.
+Google Analytics is excellent for tracking overall traffic directed to your website and the number of leads converted.
+The software profoundly examines acquisition, behavior, and conversions related to an influencer and your visitors.

-For example, if you ask the influencer to conduct a giveaway or contest, look at the number of people who participated.
-Say you give the influencer a discount code for audience members to use at checkout, see how many people used it to make a purchase.
+For example, if you ask the influencer to conduct a giveaway or contest, look at the number of people participating.
+Say you give the influencer a discount code for audience members to use at checkout and see how many people used it to make a purchase.

-If you provide the influencer with specific URLs with tags to specific posts or landing pages, you can also track their performance by looking at the number of leads directed to those pages.
+If you provide the influencer with specific URLs with tags to particular posts or landing pages, you can also track their performance by looking at the number of leads directed to those pages.

 Now, onto measuring influencer marketing success on social media.
-HubSpot’s Social Tool can help you pull specific engagement-related data, like reach and interactions, from various platforms.
-Additionally, the respective social platforms you’re using may have analytics tools built-in as well, such as Twitter Analytics and Instagram Insights.
+HubSpot’s Social Tool can help you pull specific engagement-related data from various platforms, like reach and interactions.

 Do you still need some inspiration for your influencer marketing strategy?
 Let’s look at three successful strategies implemented by major companies.